 The Individual Artist Program is for Indigenous artists and art professionals residing in B.C.
 Artists should have a demonstrated commitment to their artistic practice in any artistic discipline – visual, music, dance, theatre, literary or media and including the contemporary practice of traditionally-based forms.

 Applicants must be 19 or older, and have lived in B.C. for at least the past year.
 They should have basic training in their field, a commitment to their art form and actively working to improve their skills.
+For the purposes of this program, the term “Indigenous artists” refers to a person of Indigenous descent or heritage, and includes First Nations, Métis or Inuit practitioners of both traditionally based and/or contemporary/experimental art forms.
+Registered Indian Status is not required.

 This grant is made possible with funding from the BC Arts Council.